Madvillainy: Artwork

 The album cover art was created by Stones Throw's art director Jeff Jank, based on a grayscale photo of Doom in his metal mask.
 In an interview with Ego Trip, Jank said:

 The photo was created by photographer Eric Coleman at Stones Throw's house in Los Angeles, and edited by Jank.
-While working on the Madvillainy album cover, Jank drew inspiration from King Crimson's In the Court of the Crimson King artwork, however, following its completion, he noticed the artwork eerily resembled Madonna's Madonna artwork.
+While working on the Madvillainy album cover, Jank drew inspiration from King Crimson's In the Court of the Crimson King artwork.
+However, following its completion, he noticed the artwork eerily resembled Madonna's Madonna artwork.
 Despite this, Jank stuck with the original artwork, labeling it as the "rap version of Beauty and the Beast".
 A small orange square was added to the final version of Madvillainy, due to Jank's thinking that the artwork "needed something distinctive", comparing it to the orange "O" on the Madonna cover.

 Release and promotion

 Two singles from Madvillainy were released before the album release: "Money Folder" bundled with "America's Most Blunted", and "All Caps" bundled with "Curls".
 The first single peaked at number 66 on the Billboard Hot R&B/Hip-Hop Songs chart.
 Madvillainy was released on March 23, 2004.
 Despite Stones Throw Records being a relatively small label, the album achieved moderate commercial success, which was big for the label.
 According to Pitchfork, "after two years of hectoring Stones Throw for making unsalable records, distributor EMI couldn't keep Madvillainy in stock."
 The album peaked at number 179 on Billboard 200 and sold approximately 150,000 copies, making it one of the label's best-selling albums.
 Its success allowed Stones Throw to open an office in Highland Park, Los Angeles.

-Four official videos were created for the album upon its initial release : "All Caps" (directed by James Reitano), "Rhinestone Cowboy" and "Accordion" (both directed by Andrew Gura), and "Shadows of Tomorrow" (directed by System D-128).
+Four official videos were created for the album upon its initial release: "All Caps" (directed by James Reitano), "Rhinestone Cowboy" and "Accordion" (both directed by Andrew Gura), and "Shadows of Tomorrow" (directed by System D-128).
 "All Caps" and "Rhinestone Cowboy" appear on the DVD Stones Throw 101 along with a hidden easter egg video for "Shadows Of Tomorrow" as a special bonus feature.
 An impromptu video for "Accordion" was filmed in 2004 but was not released until 2008's In Living the True Gods DVD.
+In November 2024, Stones Throw re-released "Rhinestone Cowboy" and "Accordion," to their YouTube channel, both remastered by director Andrew Gura from the original files to 4K resolution.

 An instrumental version of the album was released in 2004 only in vinyl format and digitally through various online stores, with the tracks "The Illest Villains", "Bistro", "Sickfit", "Do Not Fire!", and "Supervillain Theme" being omitted.
 It was re-released in 2012 on vinyl with picture sleeve.

 In 2014, in honor of the 10th anniversary of Madvillainy, Stones Throw released a special edition of the album on vinyl.
 The album re-entered Billboard 200 chart, peaking at number 117, higher than it did originally.
 The same year Madvillainy was also released on Compact Cassettes, as part of the Cassette Store Day.